 Spider veins are another common sign of pregnancy.
 These occur when the tiny veins near the surface of your skin, usually in your legs or face, form what looks like miniature spider webs just under the surface of the skin.
 Unlike varicose veins, which can cause pain, spider veins usually have no symptoms and will often disappear after the baby is born.

 Your baby’s foetal age is now 19 weeks.
 At this stage, your developing baby will weigh about 300 – 340g, and have a crown-to-rump length of almost 20cm.
-Your baby will now be about the size of a large banana.
+Your baby will now be about the size of a carrot.

 During week 21, your baby will still find he or she has plenty of room to move around in your uterus, so the gymnastics are likely to continue.
 You might find that your baby is starting to settle into a rhythm, with relatively consistent periods of wakefulness and activity, and reduced movement at other times.
 Perhaps serving as an early warning sign of what is to come, many babies demonstrate maximum activity at night time, quietening down during the day.
 This might make getting to sleep a challenge, but most mothers-to-be find the excitement of their baby’s enthusiastic, in utero movements makes up for any inconvenience.